 Nebraska

-Instead of reciprocity, Nebraska offers license by recognition.
-You may be able to get an equivalent license in Nebraska if you have a current real estate license in another state and are considered “in good standing.”
-Other requirements include:
+Instead of reciprocity, Nebraska offers license by recognition (Nebraska Real Estate Commission).
+You may be able to get an equivalent license if you have a current real estate license in another state and are considered “in good standing.”
+Requirements as of 2026:

 North Carolina

-- Hold a license in another state that’s been active for the last three years and is equivalent to NC’s provisional or full-broker license
+- Hold a license in another state that has been active for the last three years and is equivalent to North Carolina’s provisional or full-broker license

 Oklahoma

-Oklahoma has reciprocity with Alabama, Arkansas, Iowa, Louisiana, Maryland, Nebraska, North Dakota, or South Dakota in that you may be able to take the Oklahoma state-only exam through PSI.
-You can also qualify if you’re from another state and have two or more years of experience within the last five years.
-Additional requirements include:
+Oklahoma has reciprocity with Alabama, Arkansas, Iowa, Louisiana, Maryland, Nebraska, North Dakota, and South Dakota in that you may be able to take the Oklahoma state-only exam through PSI (Oklahoma Real Estate Commission).
+You can also qualify if you are from another state and have two or more years of experience within the last five years.
+Requirements as of 2026:

 - Undergo a background check